 Many clients call us because they have questions about whether the care that they or a loved one received was appropriate and acceptable.
 We can provide answers to those questions because of the extensive and wide ranging expertise that we have in evaluating and litigating medical malpractice cases.

 Medical malpractice cases require substantial expertise and preparation.
 Comparatively few attorneys concentrate their practices in this area of law.
 Health care professionals are never eager to admit malpractice and these cases are often aggressively litigated.
-At Dempsey and Kingsland we combine outstanding medical expertise and outstanding legal expertise to bring medical malpractice cases to a successful outcome.
+At Dempsey Kingsland Osteen we combine outstanding medical expertise and outstanding legal expertise to bring medical malpractice cases to a successful outcome.

 For those who are unfamiliar, medical malpractice or medical negligence is defined as care which is substandard or inferior to that which is to be expected from an ordinary and careful health care provider acting under the same or similar circumstances.
 Medical malpractice can be committed by any member of the health care field including physicians, nurses, emergency medical technicians, physical therapists and other health care professionals.
 Hospitals, clinics and other health care entities may commit malpractice when, acting through their employees, they fail to provide appropriate medical care.